Thai army detains former PM Yingluck a day after coup

 About 80 protesters also gathered in the northern city of Chiang Mai, Thaksin's hometown and power base, to denounce the putsch and call for an election, a Reuters witness said.
 Several policemen watched the protesters, who vowed to gather every day.

-The former education minister in Yingluck's government criticized the coup in a posting on Facebook.
+The former education minister in Yingluck's government criticised the coup in a posting on Facebook.

 "A coup will only make the situation worse.
 Seizing power is not a way out," Chaturon Chaisang said.